 Traffic Sources in Website Analytics

 A website can get traffic from multiple sources:

-– Campaigns: represent the traffic from specific campaigns that the company intends to keep track of with the help of website analytics, such as traffic that comes from links on social networking sites, email marketing links, or direct marketing.
+It represents the traffic from specific campaigns that the company intends to keep track of with the help of website analytics, such as the traffic that comes from links on social networking sites, email marketing links, or direct marketing.